hamxiaoz/10x-developer/typescript.md

 - Class: by default members in a class are public
 - Do we put return type when defining function?
 - Do we have `constant` `readonly` concepts?
 Given we have `static`
+- Function overloading, it's not supported by JavaScript, is it dangerous to use extensively?